-Doug was Assistant Script Writer, Lighting Assistant, Website Development, and all-round supportive guy.
+Doug was Assistant Script Writer, Producer, Lighting Assistant, Website Development, and all-round supportive guy.

 Rejean assisted in construction, props, set decoration, and catering to name a few.

 Additional Clapper Girls.

 Thank you to Mardell Beaudoin, Doug Wilson, and Katherine Wilson.

 February’s Dog was shot in and around Calgary, Alberta.
 For any of you who have been to this area of the world, you will know that there are wonderful Rocky Mountain vistas to be viewed – a truly wonderful place to shoot a film.
 Here are some of the prime locations used.
 We thank everyone involved for providing us access to such amazing and authentic locales – it really added so much to the film’s authenticity and overall quality.
 All of these people donated their sets for no charge and we really appreciate it.
 Please support the bars, restaurants and grocers who supported us and the Mental Health cause.